msalemor/azure-fta/README.md

 ## Security and Resiliency Reviews

 - We have implemented a security and resiliency review program
+- We review the Azure Security Score at the beginning and at before the end of the project
 - We cover Azure Secuirty Center and can brings engineers in other areas to fill all gaps
 - We drive conversations around resiliency